-4.6 magnitude earthquake reported in Gulf of Mexico, 120 miles Southeast of Grand Isle
+4.6 magnitude earthquake reported in Gulf of Mexico

 NEW ORLEANS — A 4.6-magnitude earthquake was reported in the Gulf of Mexico Sunday.